-- 1. If it floods and you have not evacuated: - a.
+- a.
 Shelter in Place During Heavy Rainfall.
-It is very dangerous to leave during heavy rainfall.
 During a storm, residents will be allowed to park on the neutral ground and sidewalks, as long as vehicles do not block intersections or streetcar tracks.
-Move your car beforehand and then stay put.
+Move your car beforehand and then stay put. - b.

-b.
 NO WAKE ZONE: Don't Drive.

-Driving through a flooded area can be extremely dangerous and can also push water into your neighbor's home.
-When driving, stay safe by watching for flooding in low lying areas, especially at bridges and highway dips.
+Driving through a flooded area can be dangerous and can also push water into your neighbor's home.
+When driving, watch for flooding in low lying areas, especially at bridges and highway dips.
 As little as six inches of water can cause you to lose control of your vehicle.
-Just a couple of inches can hide a dangerous pothole.
-You don't want to damage your car right after a storm - your car may be an essential way to access supplies in the days to come, and mechanics will not be readily available.
-If you can wait for the waters to go all the way down, wait.
+Just a couple of inches can hide a pothole.
+You don't want to damage your car right after a storm your car may be an essential way to access supplies in the days to come, and mechanics will not be readily available.